nigalanakis/Crystal_Math/README.md

 #### 3.2 Files description

-* "csd_data_extraction": Main file for the execution of the data extraction.
+* "csd_data_extraction.py": Main file for the execution of the data extraction.
-* "csd_operations": Module to perform the operations to identify and cluster CSD structure families and identify unique structures based on user-defined criteria.
+* "csd_operations.py": Module to perform the operations to identify and cluster CSD structure families and identify unique structures based on user-defined criteria.
-* "get_structures_list": Function to get the structures list for the analysis.
+* "get_structures_list.py": Function to get the structures list for the analysis.
-* "create_reference_fragments": Function to convert the user generated fragments in the "fragments_list.json" file to the reference fragments in the space-fixed coordinate system stored in the "reference_fragments_list.json"
+* "create_reference_fragments.py": Function to convert the user generated fragments in the "fragments_list.json" file to the reference fragments in the space-fixed coordinate system stored in the "reference_fragments_list.json"
-* "get_structure_data": Function to perform the data extraction from the selected structures.
+* "get_structure_data.py": Function to perform the data extraction from the selected structures.
-* "structure_operations": Module to perform the necessary operations to each structure.
+* "structure_operations.py": Module to perform the necessary operations to each structure.
-* "maths": Module with the required mathematical functions.
+* "maths.py": Module with the required mathematical functions.
-* "utilities": Module with several utility functions.
+* "utilities.py": Module with several utility functions.
-* "io_operations" Module for the i/o operations.
+* "io_operations.py" Module for the i/o operations.

 #### 3.3 Creating the data extraction input file